Mrst12/shop-app/README.md

     input their name regardless of wether it was upper or lowercase, it Capitalised the first letter.
     Regardless of how they input their item (upper/lower), the app made the item lowercase for checking items purposes.
+- The application was checked for blank spaces and a user just pressing enter, a message is printed asking them for a valid input.

 ### Known bugs
 - I have a trailing whitespace on line 25 which is a print statement that i cannot seem to get rid of